Free Course: 10 Free Marketing Strategies for School Events (Lesson 6)

 Traditional advertising might not be 100% free, but it is a relatively inexpensive source of advertising.
 Create your poster design using a free graphic service, outsource printing and post them around campus.

-Think about popular areas students hang out; hallways, classrooms, bathrooms, auditoriums.
+Think about popular areas students hang out in; hallways, classrooms, bathrooms, auditoriums.
 Filling up popular foot-traffic areas with posters, flyers, and cards about your events are straightforward ways to grab their attention.

 Other forms of traditional advertising: